HeroWO-js/Workbench/README.md

 git clone --recurse-submodules https://github.com/HeroWO-js/Workbench.git
 ```

-Alternatively, if you have installed **TortoiseGit**: open Explorer, right-click on the document root or on any folder inside it, call `Git Clone...`, paste `https://github.com/HeroWO-js/Workbench.git` into `URL`, tick `Recursive`, leave other settings at their defaults and click OK.
+Alternatively, if you have installed **TortoiseGit**: open Explorer, right-click on the web server's document root or on any folder inside it, call `Git Clone...`, paste `https://github.com/HeroWO-js/Workbench.git` into `URL`, tick `Recursive`, leave other settings at their defaults and click OK.

 The above does an anonymous checkout.
 If you have an account on GitHub, use this URL: